 Free Online DXF Viewer

-Open and measure DXF files directly in your browser.
-100% private — no upload, no installation, no signup.
+Open DXF files online in your browser.
+No upload, no installation, no signup.

 Drop your DXF file

-Drag and drop a .dxf file onto the viewer, or click to browse.
-Your drawing is rendered locally in your browser.
+Drag a .dxf file onto the viewer, or click to choose one.
+The drawing is rendered locally in your browser.

 Explore and measure

-Teams that only need to view — not edit — DXF files can skip expensive CAD licenses.
-Measure distances, toggle layers, and export PNGs without any desktop software.
+Teams that only need to view DXF files can avoid paid CAD seats for simple checks.
+Measure distances, toggle layers, and export PNG/PDF files from the browser.

-A quick comparison of access, account requirements, no-upload viewing, measurement, and PNG/PDF export.
+Access, account requirements, no-upload viewing, measurement, and PNG/PDF export at a glance.

 - Free